ALA Beta Phi Mu Award

 How to Apply

-The annual award, consists of $1,000 and a Citation of Achievement.
+The Beta Phi Mu Award award is given in recognition of the achievement of a library school faculty member or another individual for distinguished service to education for librarianship.
+This annual award consists of $1,000 and a Citation of Achievement.
 Guidelines and application forms are available on the ALA web site.